ARCHERY GB PRIVACY NOTICES

 You have the right to:

 - Have any inaccuracies in your data corrected.
-If you would like to update the details we hold about you other than online, please contact our Data Protection Officer via telephone, email or by letter.
+If you would like to update the details we hold about you other than online, please contact our Data Protection Champion via telephone, email or by letter.

 - Object to profiling.
 Profiling is any automated processing of personal data to evaluate any feature of your behaviour preference or location, including online tracking and behavioural advertising.